AbeRodz/ADAS-system/README.md

 - Merge processed frames onto a video, use `final2video.py`

 ### Object Detection
 For the custom dataset, each frame was marked with the lanes detected, this frames are passed to yolov5 on a google colab with gpu acceleration.
+Then having frames with both lane detection and object detection, a video was created by merging all frames of interest.
 Note: It hasn't been implemented on Carla Simulator yet.

+### This Project is finished.
+This project was completed even though there is room for improvement and testing under different conditions, the results for lane detection precision are of 94% under ideal condtions and 58% under non-ideal conditions.
+In the near future I'll be continuing this project.

 ### Where's the code?
-This project is Open Source, but as I'm doing my dissertation thesis, I'll try to publish it on a journal, I was advised to wait before uploading it on this repo if the project is going to be published.
+This project is Open Source, but, I'll try to publish it on a journal, I was advised to wait before uploading it on this repo if the project is going to be published.

 ## Requirements
 - Python 3.7